HOW TO APPLY

 Outside of the application periods listed above, regular (non-grant) applications are accepted on a rolling basis for any remaining spots in the current calendar year, or to fill a cancellation.
-For rolling admissions, please check the availability calendar for openings in 2020, or update in red below for cancellations in 2019, before proceeding with this application.
+For rolling admissions, please check the availability calendar and the red update text above for openings or cancellations in 2020, before proceeding with this application.
 Applications are closed June 1- July 1 and October 1- November 1 for jurying.
 Artists applying on a rolling basis will be notified of acceptance/denial within 2-4 weeks of their application.
 The residency calendar will be updated regularly to show any available dates, and you are encouraged to email the residency to confirm these dates before sending in an application.

 Regular ApplicationTo apply, artists fill out an online form and submit it with an entry fee of 25 dollars.
 The link can be found below.
 For artists who choose to apply as a collaborative team, each artist should complete a separate entry form with all necessary information, and make a clear note on the application that you are applying as a team.
 For those who have limited access to the internet, a paper form can be mailed to you.
 Please call the residency to inquire.